theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ```
 sudo usermod -a -G dialout <username>
 ```
-where <username> is your Linux user name.
+where ```<username>``` is your Linux user name.
 You will need to log out and log in again for this change to take effect.

 After this procedure, you should be able to proceed normally and upload the sketch to your board or use the Serial Monitor.

-Finally you can follow [this guide](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2) if you want to get basics of the Arduino IDE 2.0 with a detailled overview of the UI, links to special features as autocompletion and debugging.
+:zap: Finally you can follow [this guide](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2) if you want to get basics of the Arduino IDE 2.0 with a detailled overview of the UI, links to special features as autocompletion and debugging.

 ## 5. Getting Started: Hello World! ☞ 𝔻𝕚𝕘𝕚𝕥𝕒𝕝 𝕆𝕦𝕥𝕡𝕦𝕥𝕤

-### :flags:  Hello World!
+### :rotating_light:  Hello World!
 A "Hello World!" in the Arduino sphere is a blinking LED.
 You just need an Arduino board and a USB cable.
 Open a new file in the IDE.
 The lines of code below are already written.
 They form the basis of every program.
 More about that later.